Dual-Timescale Spectrum Management in Small-Cell Wireless Networks: Conclusion

 \section{Conclusion}

 We have reported some new modeling, problem formulation, and techniques for traffic-driven radio resource management in wireless heterogeneous networks.
-At the core is a global slow timescale optimization with considerations of effects of dynamic scheduling on the fast timescale as well as utilization of allocated resources.
-Exploiting these factors leads to significant quality of service improvements.
+At the core is a global moderate-timescale optimization with considerations of effects of dynamic scheduling on the fast timescale as well as utilization of allocated resources.
+Exploiting these factors leads to substantial quality of service improvements.
 The improvements are obtained at the cost of increased computational complexity.
-The scheme is readily implemented in a small network.
-Extension of the work to larger networks is left to future work.
+The scheme is readily implemented in a relatively small network.
+Extension of the work to large networks is left to future work.

 \appendices